 3. Make it a loop tour and hit the road right after 3 p.m.

 To drive the Going-to-the-Sun Road in its entirety, it’s a good idea to give yourself about 3 hours.
-Depart from Kalispell in the late morning and head over to the east side (as it’s commonly called by locals) on U.S. Highway 2.
-Time your trip right and enter through the Rising Sun checkpoint just after 3 p.m., which will give you time to hike, take photos and simply soak it all up.
-The best part: you’ll be able to see the whole park with lots of daylight left (the sun sets late around here during summer) and you’ll still have time to grab a late dinner in Kalispell.
+Depart from Kalispell in the late morning and head over to the east side (as it’s commonly called by locals) on U.S. Highway 2 as no vehicle reservation is needed (at all!) for the St. Mary entrance.
+On your way, be sure to swing into Two Medicine.
+The best part: you’ll be able to see the whole park with lots of daylight left (the sun sets late around here during summer) and you’ll still have time to grab drinks and dinner in Kalispell.

-Highlights along the way include the Izaak Walton Inn in Essex, Goat Lick Overlook, Glacier Park Lodge in East Glacier Park (be sure to pop into this impressive lodge for a cocktail or lunch), the Museum of the Plains Indian in Browning, Looking Glass Highway and the St. Mary Visitor Center.
+Highlights along the way include the Goat Lick Overlook, Glacier Park Lodge in East Glacier Park (be sure to pop into this impressive lodge for a cocktail or lunch), the Museum of the Plains Indian in Browning, Looking Glass Highway and the St. Mary Visitor Center.

 There are also some great hikes along this route, including Three Bear Lake Trail (2.4 miles round-trip), Elk Mountain Trail (4.8 miles round-trip), Firebrand Pass (10.7 miles round-trip) and South Boundary Trail (6.8 miles round-trip).